ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/7_GMLFunctions.md

 For Key Press vs Key Released, there's an argument for both.
 Key Press will trigger faster, but sometimes I'll use Key Released if I want to communicate what you're interacting with before the action occurs.

 For example, if I setup the spacebar to be a keyboard shortcut for a play button, I might use Key Released, and then also use Key Down to perform a short hover animation on the button.
-This way you can see which button you're trigger before it triggers
+This way you can see which button you're triggering before it triggers

 In this case we're not providing feedback anyway, so Key Press is probably ideal